 Please note that every parker is responsible for keeping account information, including vehicle description(s), up to date.
 You can log into your parking dashboard at any time to view and/or change your account details.

-Who is eligible: Examples of eligible affiliates include alumni, cross-registered students, previously-sponsored DAPER members (currently, DAPER is not sponsoring any additional parking accounts), retired faculty and staff, and volunteers.
+Who is eligible: Examples of eligible affiliates include alumni, cross-registered students, previously-sponsored DAPER members (currently, DAPER is not sponsoring any additional parking accounts), retired staff, and volunteers.
 Retired faculty members are eligible for either employee parking or affiliate parking, depending on their specific appointment.
 You are only eligible for a parking account during the time when your specific or professional relationship with MIT is ongoing and active.